Morris Multimedia

-Morris Multimedia, Inc. is a media company based in Savannah, Georgia, founded in 1970 by Charles H. Morris.
+Morris Multimedia, Inc. is an American media company based in Savannah, Georgia, founded in 1970 by Charles H. Morris.
 Morris Multimedia is the parent company of Morris Newspaper Corporation and Morris Network.
 The company's offices are in the Oliver Sturges House at 27 Abercorn Street in Savannah.

 Publications

 The Morris Newspaper Corporation division owns and operates publications including dailies, shoppers, and specialty magazines in four states: